 The second modification made to the preliminary as-built model involved how the boundary conditions at the live load supports and the continuity conditions at the span locks were modeled.
 In the as-built model, one of the live load support conditions employed was a pin, which restrained translation in the x, y, z-directions but allowed rotation around these axes.
 The restraint in the x-direction induced large compressive forces into the bascule girder that could not be justified after inspecting the live load supports, and were not consistent with the results of the cursory load test.
 Removing the restraint in the x-direction alleviated the large compressive stresses and drastically reduced the bounds of the responses in the rear area of the bascule girders.
 Also, the preliminary analyses indicated that the bascule girder stresses were very sensitive to the level of shear transfer simulated between the two leafs.
-Based on the strains measured during the cursory load test, the continuity conditions at the span locks were calibrated.
+Based on the strains measured during the load test, the continuity conditions at the span locks were calibrated.

 Live Load Cases